Workshop hosted by ACM Creativity and Cognition 2025 conference, Monday, June 23rd, 2025, (Online)

 Bio:

 Assem Kroma is a futurist and interdisciplinary researcher and leader.
 Currently, he is Senior Manager, Immersive Technologies and Simulation at Fanshawe College in Canada.
-His background also includes extensive experience as a filmmaker and multiplatform storyteller, embracing both traditional formats and emerging technologies like XR and 360-degree films.
-He is an actor, and an educator specializing in digital media and cinema.
-His films and creative productions have been screened, showcased and won awards locally and internationally.
+He is the primary organizer of three successful iterations of IEEE VR Workshop on Emerging Novel Prototyping Techniques for XR.
+His background includes extensive experience as a filmmaker and multiplatform storyteller, embracing both traditional formats and emerging technologies like XR and 360-degree films.
+He is an actor, and educator specializing in digital media and cinema.
+His films and creative productions have been screened, showcased and won awards nationally and internationally.
 He emphasizes the fusion of technical and creative skills in his research and practice.
-He is the founder of the 23-11-23 Troupe, which focuses on innovative blends of cyberformance, future cinema, virtual environments, and traditional theatre.
+He is the founder of the 23-11-23 Troupe, which focuses on innovative blends of cyberformance, future cinema, virtual reality, and traditional theatre.

 We are building a community on Discord Future Cinema & Performance Research Group for those interested in the subject.